the-grid/alan-view/README.md

 a.k.a AI's View or Terminator's View, is pure canvas library to overlay measurement data on top of analysed images.

+An [online demo is available](http://the-grid.github.io/alan-view/examples/).
+Also check `examples/` and `examples/fixtures.json` for an example of input data.

 ![Terminator's view](http://www.perivision.net/wordpress/wp-content/uploads/2011/04/bikescan.jpg)

 # Using